mhoc/cs352-integration-test/README.md

 Copy the `test` folder and its content into the same directory as `maker.py` (which should be the same directory as your project, of course).

+The `command` field of the `testing_params` struct defines what command the test runner will run.
+The `{}` in that string is where the path to the test file will be inserted.

 Then, just run `python maker.py test`

 You'll get colorized output of the 31+ tests currently in this suite.
 If a test passes,